 How to Teach Music Reading

-In the last post we had discussed the challenges of learning to read piano music.
-This post will address how the Paloma Piano method can help students become proficient music readers.There are many ways to teach music reading.
+In the last post, we discussed the challenges of learning to read piano music.
+This post will address how the Paloma Piano method can help students become proficient music readers.
+There are many ways to teach music reading.
 Any legitimate reading program involves hard work and practice.
-I do not believe there are “short-cuts” to music literacy.
+I do not believe there are “shortcuts” to music literacy.

-Here is how the method is laid out;
+Here is how the method is laid out:

 Primer